MagedSaeed/generate-sequences/README.md

 ```

 # 📖 Documentation
-Getting Started: Check out docs/Getting Started.ipynb for a step-by-step guide.
+- **Getting Started**: Check out `docs/Getting Started.ipynb` for a step-by-step guide.
-Examples: Notebooks demonstrating integration with Hugging Face models are available in `docs/examples/`
+- **Examples**: Notebooks demonstrating integration with Hugging Face models are available in `docs/examples/`

+# 📜 ChangeLog
+You can find a detailed list of changes and updates in the [ChangeLog](https://magedsaeed.github.io/generate-sequences/CHANGELOG).
+This document keeps track of new features, bug fixes, and other improvements.

 # 🤝 Contributing
 Contributions are welcome!
 To contribute:

-- Fork the repository.
+1. Fork the repository.
-- Create a new branch (`git checkout -b feature-name`).
+2. Create a new branch (`git checkout -b feature-name`).
-- Commit your changes (`git commit -m "Add feature"`).
+3. Commit your changes (`git commit -m "Add feature"`).
-- Push to the branch (`git push origin feature-name`).
+4. Push to the branch (`git push origin feature-name`).
-- Open a pull request.
+5. Open a pull request.

 Please ensure your code follows the existing style and includes appropriate tests.

 # 🛡️ License
 This project is licensed under the MIT License.
 See the LICENSE file for details.

 # 🌟 Acknowledgments
-Special thanks to the open-source community for inspiring this project. 🙌
+Special thanks to the open-source community for inspiring this project 🙌.